nemesifier/nemesifier/README.md

 Since 2011, I focused my efforts on building open source networking tools to bridge the digital divide and bring more people online.

-No, I am not poor and I don't need you to buy me a coffee, thank you for worrying though! 😁

-Fortunately, since 2017, I have been able to run a small company that is dedicated to helping businesses leverage OpenWISP, OpenWrt, and other popular open source networking tools.
-That's how I fund the development and maintenance of OpenWISP, if you were wondering.
+Since 2017, I have been running a business dedicated to helping organizations worldwide leverage OpenWISP, OpenWrt, and other popular open-source networking tools.

 On the side, I have also been mentoring new volunteers in Open Source through the [Google Summer of Code](https://www.youtube.com/watch?v=bPH_JwceQa8) program since 2012.